sorrento-lab/sorrento-lab.github.io/10_Mikrotik_LTE.md

 ## 10. Mikrotik LTE Fallback with OPNsense

 It has happened a few times for me that due to works in the area, the OrangeFR fibre service is offline (for up to 2 months!).
 In cases like these for the higher plans OrangeFR offers 200Gb per month on your Orange mobile service to use as a hotspot (in addition to your normal allowance).
-While this may be satisfactory for the general population, I prefer to have an automatic failover in case the fibre is offline, with all WAN traffic still routed through OPNsense and distributed as per normal to my LAN.
+While this may be satisfactory for the general population, I prefer to have an automatic failover in case the fibre is offline, with all WAN traffic still routed through OPNsense and distributed to selected clients in my LAN.

 This section describes the setup of a Mikrotik wAP LTE device with an Orange mobile “multi-sim” offer which allows sharing of data between the mobile phone SIM card and a second data SIM card.
 The general intent is to have OPNsense failover to the LTE connection when the fibre is offline.
 Optionally some services can be severed or firewalled to prevent exceeding data caps.